I Passed by and Bade Good Day

 Recording information

-It was collected in the 1970s by Yiorgos Amarantidis from Traiani and Theodor Pitsanis, a married couple, during their stay in Athens in order to make some appearances at the Dora Stratou Theatre.
-Traiani and Theodor Pitsanis, residents of the village of Kitros in Pieria, were refugees from Bana, Eastern Rumelia.
-Yiorgos Amarantidis handed the tape with the collected songs to Domna Samiou for inclusion in her archive.
+Studio recording (2006).
+Based on Yiorgos Amarantidis’ 1970s field recording of the song from Traïani and Thodoros Pitsanis, a married couple, made during their stay in Athens for appearances at the Dora Stratou Theatre.
+Residents of the village of Kitros in Pieria, Traïani and Thodoros were refugees from Bana, Eastern Roumelia.
+Amarantidis later handed the tape with the collected songs to Domna Samiou for inclusion in her archive.

 Credits